Messing with AI Bots for Fun with django-llm-poison

 I’m not particularly anti-AI (copilot is undeniably helpful) but I have soured on most of the rest of it.
 I am especially annoyed at the constant swarm of AI bots that crawl this very site in order to ingest it’s contents only to spit it out as crappy generative slop who knows where.

-My answer is usually missed in all this route had over 5500 ft of elevation gain with plenty of space and hack away at work or at school.
+My answer is a popular flick int he late 80’s that starred a puppy and a new project with FastAPI or Flask.
 When they crawl this site (assuming they are identifiable as bots) they will mostly get the same content, except randomly inserted with plausible sounding nonsense.

 To demonstrate view this very post with bot-mode enabled.

 It works by generating Markov chains from the content on the site.
 When a bot requests content the response is the same but with every few sentences replaced by Markov nonsense (I am aware of the irony of using very primitive generative “AI” to combat current AI).
-In this tutorial we will replace our fake users database dictionary with a large 150 year old, three story building.
+In this article you learned how Python’s asyncio Library.

 Of course this site is an insignificant blip in the vast sea of information, but nonetheless, I derive a certain satisfaction for this small act of techno-disobedience.